Netflix/dispatch/docs/user-guide/administration/contacts.md

 In Dispatch, Individuals are either internal or external people identifiers.
 Typically, an organization will maintain a robust internal directory for user identities.
 Dispatch does not expect to replace those data stores.
 Instead, it keeps a lightweight notion of identities to associate with incidents for filtering and metrics.

-Everyone has a spreadsheet somewhere of who to contact for a given incident.
-With individual contacts Dispatch allows for that data to useful by pulling those individuals directly into incident.
-By assigning terms, incident types or incident priorities to individuals, Dispatch is able to directly add them to the incident \(if internal\) or suggest reaching out to them \(if external\).
+It's common for incident response teams to maintain a list of contacts, and for runbooks to specify whom should be contacted when an incident of a particular type occurs.
+Dispatch handles this for incident response teams by pulling the right individuals directly into an incident.
+By assigning terms, incident types, or incident priorities to individuals, Dispatch is able to directly add them to the incident \(if internal\) or suggest reaching out to them \(if external\).

 To create a new individual contact navigate to: `Dispatch > Individuals > New`